perses/perses/docs/user-guides/embedding-panels.md

 - `DataQueriesProvider`: Provide the queries' definition, with the query type, the value.
 This is to be inside the chart below.
 For each query, one line will be displayed in the chart.
 - `DatasourceStoreProvider`: Provide the datasources.
 In other terms, the place from which the data will be collected.
-- `TemplateVariableProvider`: Provide the variables that can be used inside the chart.
+- `VariableProvider`: Provide the variables that can be used inside the chart.
   It will allow you to reference any variable into the queries thanks to the `${myVar}` syntax.
   Available variables will be either the builtin variables or the local/external variables that you can pass to the provider.
 - `TimeRangeProvider`: Provide `time range` of the query, but also the `refresh interval` (time between each query